gazebosim/docs/garden/ros2_gazebo_integration_tutorial.md

 // TODO: don't need the template to explain, only reference it for full source code

+Start a fresh ROS 2 launch file or add the following nodes in your project's main launch file.
+We aim to achieve:
+1. Setting up a

+## Implement
 ### Load robot description to the parameter server
 ```python
     sdf_file  =  os.path.join(pkg_project_description, 'models', 'rrbot', 'model.sdf')